amymgardiner/Just-Tech-News/README.md

 The [Render Link](https://just-tech-news-i86q.onrender.com/) for the app is here for you to view.

 **Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
 The [Heroku link](https://powerful-gorge-74483.herokuapp.com/) for this site no longer works.
-Please view this site with the new link below.
+Please view this site with the new link above.
 Thanks!**